-Two customer-owned banks, Defence Bank and Australian Military Bank recognise and support the Defence community not only on ANZAC Day but throughout the entire year.
-With deep roots in the Defence sector, these banks go beyond traditional banking to offer tailored support that meets the unique needs of those who serve and their families.
+With deep connections to Australia’s Defence community, customer-owned bank Defence Bank and Australian Military Bank stand alongside the community year-round, going beyond traditional banking to provide tailored support that meets the unique needs of those who serve and their families.

-Celebrating 65 years of service in 2024, Australian Military Bank is the longest-serving financial institution dedicated specifically to the Defence community.
-Originally founded in 1959 as the Navy (Civil Staff) Co-op, the customer-owned bank soon after expanded to serve both Army and Royal Australian Air Force (RAAF) personnel.
+Originally founded in 1959 as the Navy (Civil Staff) Co-op, customer-owned Australian Military Bank expanded to serve both Army and Royal Australian Air Force (RAAF) personnel.
+It celebrates 67 years of service in 2026.

 “Supporting the Defence community strengthens the networks our members rely on and honours our veterans who have done so much for us as a country,” said Australian Military Bank’s CEO, Darlene Mattiske-Wood.